MissingL-tter/GoTT/README.md

 # gotree
-What start as simple Go practice has turned into a simplistic but usable binary tree package with tests and goroutines.
+What started as Go practice has turned into a simplistic but usable binary tree package with tests and goroutines.